LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

         optimizer.zero_grad()
 ```

-We'll grab some samples from our target distribution, specifically 300, because from some of my own testing, that's as many I could use before I couldn't be bothered waiting for the training to finish, and it outputs an empty array that we can use for tracking the derivatives of the log probabilities.
+We'll grab some samples from our target distribution, specifically 300, because from some of my own testing, that's as many I could use before I couldn't be bothered waiting for the training to finish.
+Also outputting an empty array that we can use for tracking the derivatives of the log probabilities.

 ```python
         x, logp_diff_t1 = get_dist_samples(num_samples=300)